 - Are you eligible to apply?
 Nearly all funding agencies restrict who may apply.

 - Make several drafts of your proposal and have those drafts critiqued by several individuals.
-Try to find reviewers who are familiar with your work and its place in the academic literature.
-Reviewers who are not familiar with your area can often address the proposal's accessibility.
+Try to find some reviewers who are familiar with your work and its place in the academic literature.
+Reviewers who are not familiar with your area are also important as they can often address the proposal's accessibility to a broader audience.
 In both cases, make sure your reviewers are aware of the RFP's specifics and the agency's review criteria.

 Sponsor- and opportunity-specific links